quasar1357/rschwob_RNAseq/readme.txt

                 Txt file with numbers of genes, transcripts, exons that are novel, annotated, single-exon

 4)  Quantification
-    Goal:       What units of expression are you using?
+    Goal:       What units of expression are we using?
                 Does the entire expression level across all genes add up to the expected amount?
-                How many transcripts and genes did you detect?
-                How many novel transcripts and genes did you detect?
     Software:   Cufflinks 2.2.1 (to generate reference transcriptome) kallisto 0.46.0 (alternative = htseq-count)
                 R 4.2.2